disturbedfractal/fractalrenderer/README.md

 ## How to open this project:
-1. First you need to install unity 2021 or higher
+1. First you need to install Unity 2022
-2. Open this repo with your unity editor
+2. Open the project with your Unity editor
-3. open the Assets/scenes/main.unity scene file
+3. Open the Assets/scenes/main scene file

 ## Gallery:
 <img src="https://user-images.githubusercontent.com/59654421/168630052-dda21ad6-38c5-49a3-a1f3-f4a3215436e1.png" width="600" />